XevoInc/yobd/README.md

-# YoloBD
+# yobd
-Pardon the silly name!
-YoloBD is a standalone library for schema-driven data translation from CAN to OBD II.
+yobd is a standalone library for schema-driven data translation from CAN to OBD II.
 The reason this is necessary is that the OBD II protocol is highly bitpacked, so each message is interpreted a little bit differently.
 In addition, only a subset of the possible OBD II data (PIDs) are publicly available, so each car make/model can have other PIDs, each intepreted differently.
-This calls for a generalized schema for describing such messages, and a generalized runtime for evaluating such messages and passing them on in easily consumable form (e.g. JSON or similar hierarchical, string-based format).
+This calls for a generalized schema for describing such messages, and a generalized runtime for evaluating such messages and passing them on in easily consumable form (e.g.
+JSON or similar hierarchical, string-based format).
 Without such a schema, one needs to either hardcode or do code generation (such as what `OpenXC` does), both of which have significant issues.

 There are a few parts to YoloBD: